Amazing 3 Step Guide To Social Media Influencers

 But your audience might be different.

-Be sure to know WHERE your customers congregate online and find influencers there.
+Be sure to know WHERE your customers congregate online and you’ll likely find influencers there.

-Look at their metrics (audience size, social engagement: likes, shares, and comments) and determine how much impact these social media influencers have there.
+Look at their metrics (audience size, social engagement: likes, shares, and comments) and determine how much impact these social media influencers have.

-When you do this it allows you to know immediately when your competitor or a like minded group posts an update on those channels.
+When you do this you’ll know immediately when someone posts an update on those channels.

 Another option is to use online apps like Hootsuite and Tweetdeck.